axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

 <h1 style="font-size:30px; ">Is the Radical model really &ldquo;fair?&rdquo; Doesn&rsquo;t it risk becoming a demotivator?</h1>
  <p>Fairness and equality are the children of the <span class='_paradigm'>Fiat</span> mindset.</p>
- <p>The goal is to recognizing personal contributions.
+ <p>The goal is to recognize personal contributions.
 And this is better done by the people who are close to that effort.
-One line of code makes everything great for the whole team while another line of code, makes a mess of things.
+One line of code makes everything great for the whole team while another line of code makes a mess of things.
 People in the team will readily recognize which is a plus and which is not.</p>
  <p>If I think it was great, but I get no <span class='_paradigm'>RAD</span>s, then I call for feedback.
 If the feedback is not resonating with me, then I leave.
 The problem today is that people&rsquo;s livelihoods are deeply tied to employment.
 In the US, your health insurance is tied to your job and if your wife is 7 months pregnant, then you have to bite your lip and stick around for two more months and maybe longer.
 In other words, the current system is the problem.</p>
  <p>My hope is that over time changing how companies are governed and owned will spill out and change the system we live in and make things healthier.</p>